-The succeeding morning, after our return to New York, was ushered in by the ringing of bells, a discharge of ordnance, and other demonstrations of public 10y, being the Anniversary of the Celebration of Independence.
-The troops in the city and neighbourhood were assembled in phalanx fine, wearing on such occasions their best bibs and tuckers; orations were delivered at the respective churches, but not in language and tone proper inside such walls, nor consistent with the clerical character, which should inculcate the doctrine of our Divine Master--- peace and good will to all mankind.
-One of these animal memento's I attended, in the church of the Rev-Mr. Macleod, and found the theme of this pulviteer and barden of democratic song, was an unnecessary and malign invective, in time of peace, against "the proud English," as he termed them, and concluded an half hour's altiloquent harangue, pitifully delivered, in a kind of dialect which dishonoured both head, heart, and country.
+The succeeding morning, after our return to New York. was ushered in by the ringing of bells, a discharge of ordnance, and other demonstrations of public joy, being the anniversary of the celebration of Independence.
+The troops in the city and neighbourhood were assembled in phalaux fine, wearing on such occasions their best bibs and tuckers; orations were delivered in the respective churches, but not in language and tone proper inside such walls, nor consistent with the clerical character, which should inculcate the doctrine of our Divine Master-peace and good will to all mankind.
+One of these annual memento's I attended in the church of the Rev. Mr. Macleod, and found the theme of this pulpiteer and burden of democratic song, was an unnecessary and malignant invective, in time of peace, against "the proud English," as he termed them, and concluded an half hour's altiloquent harangue, pitifully delivered, in a kind of dialect which dishonoured both head, heart, and country.
 Spirit of Burns!
-I muttered to myself, rise and confront this confounder.-"Soon, my friends," said he, "an invincible navy, the pride, glory, and bulwark of our country, will remove the stain and dishonor conferred on it by these haughty tyrants, which they, my friends, not having the fear of visitation before their eyes, have presumed to call and disignate-a Musquito Fleet!"-Thus, without cause or reason assigned, they are continually at work in opprobrious dirt-
+I muttered to myself, rise and confront this confounder.-"Soon, my friends," said he, "an invincible navy, the pride, glory, and bulwark of our country, will remove the stain and dishonor confer'd on it by these haughty tyrants, which they, my friends, not having the fear of visitation before their eyes, have presumed to call and designate-a Musquito Fleet!"
+Thus, without cause or reason assigned, they are continually at work in opprobrious dirt-

-"I do not like you, Doctor Fell, The reason why, I cannot tell; But this I know quite fall well, I do not like you, Doctor Fell."
+"I do not like you, Doctor Fell, The reason why, I cannot tell; But this I know quite full well, I do not like you Doctor Fell."

-The parade next demanded a visit; the commanding officer I found a tailor, (General Mapes) and I perceived a great want of discipline and subordination-a mere botch, if I may use the gallant General's phrase.
-The segar, with the officers and in the ranks, seemed an inseparable companion in this "cream coloured collection of narrow-shouldered warriors."-Honor and education are component materials in the British Officer, and these qualities create a stimulus of unshaken fortitude and undaunted courage; the reason is obvious, as they are gentlemen of rank and family, generally speaking; a suspission cion only of their want of those requisites would close against them the door of even the society of their relatives.
-Again, the liberal patronage of the British Government raises and honors, by a proud distinction, her NELSON and ABERCROMBIE, the imgallant sons. mortal and legitimate chieftains of distinguished talent, were not the instruments of faction, or the favorites of a Court, but rose from subalterns in their professions, by virtue, genius, and irresistible gallantry --- Peace to their manes !--- and their names are recorded, not only in a peoples affectionate gratitude and remembrance, and a peerage in regular descent, supported by appropriate annuities and honors, to tell of Trafalgar, and the Plains of Alexandria; but the Monument, while the sacred Temples of Britain's Metropolis remain, will proclaim their deeds to wondering generations, --- Blush, blush, Columbia, the great, the brave, and illustrious WASHINGTON, respected by all good men on earth, sleeps in the dust, without the common distinction of a grave!
+The parade next demanded a visit; the commanding officer I found a tailor (General Mapes) and I perceived a great want of discipline and subordination-a mere botch, if I may use the gallant General's phrase.
+The segar, with the officers and in the ranks, seemed an inseparable companion in this "cream coloured collection of narrow-shouldered warriors."-Honor and education are component materials in the British Officer, and these qualities create a stimulus of unshaken fortitude and undaunted courage; the reason is obvious, as they are gentlemen of rank and family, generally speaking; a suspiscion only of their want of those requisites would close against them the door of even the society of their rela-Again, the liberal patronage of the British Government raises and honors by a proud distinction, her gallant sons.
+Nelson and Abercrombie, the immortal and legitimate chieftains of distinguished talent, were not the instruments of faction, or the favorites of a court, but rose from subalterns in their professions, by virtue, genius, and irresistible gallantry-Peace to their manes !- and their names are recorded, not only in a peoples affectionate gratitude and remembrance, and a peerage in regular descent, supported by appropriate anunities and honors, to tell of Trafalgar, and the plains of Alexandria; but the Monument, while the sacred Temples of Britain's Metropolis remain, will proclaim their deeds to wondering generations, -Blush, blush, Columbia, the great, the brave, and illustrious WASHINGTON, respected by all good men on earth, sleeps in the dust, without the common distinction of a grave.